NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If there are multiple vented crawlspaces, they must all have the same value.
   .. [#] Value default based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.

-If the dwelling unit has a conditioned crawlspace, whether it is within the infiltration volume can be optionally entered in ``Enclosure/Foundations/Foundation/FoundationType/Crawlspace[Conditioned='true']``.
+If the dwelling unit has a conditioned crawlspace, additional information is entered in ``/HPXML/Building/BuildingDetails/Enclosure/Foundations/Foundation/FoundationType/Crawlspace[Conditioned='true']``.

   ============================  =======  =====  ===========  ========  =======  ===============================================
   Element                       Type     Units  Constraints  Required  Default  Notes